AutoLingo/autolingo/README.md

-   - what your goal for the MVP was
-   - which parts work
-   - which parts don't work yet
-   - open / unresolved questions
-   - particular parts of the code you'd like us to look at
-   - and instructions for building and using the project.

 # AutoLingo

-Video chatting with live translation.
-Works with Google Chrome and https://.
+Your World.
+Any Language.
+Live translation video chat.
+Works on Google Chrome and https://.

 ## Goal for MVP

-Build one-on-one video chat component with following features: video chat, speech recognition, and translation capabilities.
+Build a one-on-one video chat component with following features: video chat, speech recognition, and translation capabilities.

 ## Which parts work